 Although Group members are self-conscious at first, they usually become deeply involved with and enjoy this approach.
 One member of a workshop recounted the experience of playing the part of the patient.
 She told the Group that she became so involved in the role that she felt absolutely depressed and disoriented.
 It even frightened her.
 However, several insights emerged.
 First, she stated that from the point of view of the patient in crisis, she could sense the caring of the person playing the counselor and, going with the process, she could experience the crisis as it moved toward resolution.
 She also told, later, that the experience helped her empathize with patients who were disoriented, even hallucinating.
 She felt that she was becoming a more effective crisis interventionist by practicing role-playing in this manner.

 One of the most impressive experiences for workshop participants was to watch an extremely skilled Emergency Room nurse demonstrate her favorite style in role-play.
 From many years in the E. R. she had developed truly amazing abilities to talk and communicate with the most disturbed patients (Often with medical issues as well as psychiatric.
 Being sick or injured often leaves patients as upset, afraid and emotionally overwhelmed as mental-emotional disturbance.)
 She sits down with patients after getting them a cup of coffee, smoking a cigarette with them if they smoke, and generally helping them feel comfortable, even welcome.
 (Remember the early ’70s when it seemed like everyone smoked, everywhere.
 I had a good number of clients and consultees among these nurses in the ’80s, practicing hypnosis and teaching self-hypnosis, to help them quit smoking!)
 She then discusses with them what seems to be the most confusing accounts of a crisis.
 Very gradually she focuses the conversation toward the realities involved: the ingredients of the crisis and the options for the patient.
 It is an understatement to say that she exudes warmth and a presence that you want to trust.
-She asks questions or talks in a somewhat oblique manner to determine how well the patient is oriented and whether they understand where they are what is actually happening.
-During this time she identifies and notes indications of symptoms often associated or confused with psychiatric conditions.
-These may include neurological damage, chemical, or medical issues—intoxication, side effects, even reactions to physical illness or injury, for example.
+She asks questions or talks in a somewhat oblique manner to determine how well the patient is oriented and whether they understand where they are and what is actually happening.
+During this time she identifies and notes indications of symptoms that may be associated or confused with psychiatric conditions.
+These may include neurological damage, chemical, or medical issues—intoxication, side effects, or withdrawl, even reactions to physical illness or injury, for example.
 Further medical testing would be indicated by these.
-She takes enough time to help the patient become comfortable; by thoroughly understanding them and their situatuon the Hazard presents itself.
+She takes enough time to help the patient become comfortable.
+By thoroughly understanding them and their situatuon the Hazard presents itself.
 Often patients are able to come to solutions themselves then discuss the practicality involved.
-She also presents options and notes if the patient responds in a concrete solution oriented manner.
+She also presents options and notes if the patient seems to understand these and responds in an appropriate, concrete solution oriented manner.

 One of her favorite methods of establishing contact was the judicious use of physical touch.
 This may be a handshake or holding the patient’s hand while talking to them.
 It may be a gentle pat on the shoulder or back.
 Because of the medical environment, as with nursing staff in general, this could extend to a physical exam if an injury or illness was involved.
 Often standard procedures for all E. R. patients include blood pressure and other vital sign measures.
 Physical contact can be established at this time.
 Difficulties with touch can also be noted.
 While most patients find touch calming, some people may become very anxious if touched, even in such benign ways as a handshake.
 This, of course, depends on how the patient feels and also the feelings of counselors when they touch patients.
 Once again, the counselor’s sense of comfortable is communicated to the patient.
 Our nurse also emphasized that even emotionally withdrawn or psychotic patients that are not initially speaking, will often find questions about physical health less threatening than those regarding mental health.
-“I just tell them ‘You’re here in the E. R. I have to ask you these questions so answer me the best you can.
+“I just tell them ‘You’re here in the E. R. I have to ask you these questions so answer me the best you can.”
 That gives them something to focus on that they can understand and respond to.”
 Straight forward discussion about conditions of health or illness in a calm, warm, reassuring manner, is often a means of organizing confused, frightened, and sometimes angry crisis patients.

 It was gratifying for me, as leader, that many participants reported, after the workshop series, that they understood more about the crisis process and, due to new experience and orientation toward crisis, were more comfortable doing interventions.
 Some members reported greater comfort and interest in communicating and helping very disturbed patients on the in-patient unit, as well as crisis patients.
 They told of changing their style of communication.
 Because I continued to work with many of the participants on the in-patient unit, co-leading inpatient and family groups, discussion of the workshop techniques and approaches continued, even effecting styles of staff supervision.